 The Cell EXPLORERS ATU Galway team is delivering Fantastic DNA in a Box science visits to schools in Galway.
 Visits can take place during autumn around the time of National Science Week in November 2023.

 The Cell EXPLORERS ATU Galway city team, previously GMIT, was established in May 2019.
 The team is based in the department of Biopharmaceutical and Medical Science at ATU Galway.
 It was developed through collaboration with Dr. Anthonia O' Donovan and Dr Karen Finn.
 You can learn more about the department of Biopharmaceutical and Medical Science here.

 The team successfully brought Fantastic DNA in a Box visits remotely to schools around Galway in association with Science week 2021.
-In 2022 the team is continuing to deliver visits remotely online, and may look into returning to some form of in-person visits, depending on public health advice regarding COVID-19 restrictions at the time.
+In 2022 the team continued to deliver visits remotely online, and may look into returning to some form of in-person visits in 2023.

 The Cell EXPLORERS ATU Galway city Team is made up of enthusiastic undergraduate and post graduate students as well as staff from the Department of Biopharmaceutical and Medical Science.
 The team is coordinated by Dr Anthonia O'Donovan and Dr Karen Finn of the Department of Biopharmaceutical and Medical Science.

 Their team, pictured right, have a passion for communicating their love of science to young children and are excited by the opportunity to interact with primary schools around Galway.
 Read how the CE GMIT interns got on during Science Week 2021!